 Best Lacrosse Sticks – Buyer’s Guide

+Some of the lesser experienced players in regional organizations have suffered losses because they had the wrong type of instruments.
 The following equipment is necessary for a good game of lacrosse:

 - Lacrosse Stick – The lacrosse stick is your main tool on the field.
 The device usually comes in two pieces: the shaft and head.
 Many professionals choose to purchase the main components of a lacrosse stick separately to have a custom-built tool.
 Beginners usually prefer buying sticks that are already put together so that they can play the game right after taking the device out of the box.
 It is important that the shaft of the stick has a good gripping mechanism.
 Heads should have steep enough pockets to catch and hold the ball during the game.